microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems2.md

 ### Keyboarding
 Given the following list, keyboarding actions should be as follows:
-- Main 1
+- Home
-- Main 2
+- Mail

 <!-- -->

-- Bottom 1
+- Account
-- Bottom 2
+- Sync Now
 - Settings

 Users should be able to Tab between these two lists.

-If keyboard focus is on Main 2:
+If keyboard focus is on Mail:
-- Up arrow moves focus to Main 1
+- Up arrow moves focus to Home
-- Down arrow moves focus to Bottom 1
+- Down arrow moves focus to Account
-- Tab moves focus to bottom1 (unless an item in the bottom list is selected, in which case focus should go to that item).
+- Tab moves focus to Account (unless an item in the FooterMenu is selected, in which case focus should go to that item).
-- Home moves focus to Main 1
+- Home moves focus to Home
 - End does nothing

-If keyboard focus is on Bottom 1:
+If keyboard focus is on Account:
-- Up arrow moves focus to Main 2
+- Up arrow moves focus to Mail
-- Down arrow moves focus to Bottom 2
+- Down arrow moves focus to Sync Now
 - Tab moves focus to the first focusable item in NavigationView's Header or Content (same behavior as on Settings item today).
 - Home does nothing
-- End moves focus to settings
+- End moves focus to Settings

 If keyboard focus is on Settings:
-- Up arrow moves focus to Bottom 2
+- Up arrow moves focus to Sync Now
 - Down arrow does nothing (same as today)
 - Tab moves focus to a Header or Content item (same as today).
-- Home moves focus to Bottom 1
+- Home moves focus to Account
 - End does nothing